Jodie Campbell: Politics

 Campbell served as an alderman on the Launceston City Council from 2002 to 2007, including as deputy mayor from 2005.
 In January 2007 she won ALP preselection for the Division of Bass, after reversing an earlier decision not to stand, and formally resigned from the council in September 2007.
 At the 2007 federal election she narrowly defeated the incumbent Liberal MP Michael Ferguson on a 3.6-point two-party-preferred swing.
 In her maiden speech she quoted Ben Chifley's "light on the hill" speech.

 In parliament Campbell served on three House of Representatives standing committees.
 She was a member of the Labor Left faction, specifically a "breakaway sub-faction" known as the Progressive Policy Forum, associated with state MPs David and Michelle O'Byrne.

 On 30 October 2009, Campbell announced she would not be re-contesting her seat at the next election, citing family reasons.
 The following day, Sue Neales of The Mercury reported that Campbell was pushed into her decision by Labor Party powerbrokers, who had wanted to get rid of her for some time and considered her preselection a mistake.
 Neales reported that Campbell had two convictions for driving offences on her record, and Labor powerbrokers feared any further offences would potentially cause embarrassment for the party.
-They were also annoyed with the number of days she took off and her level of work within the electorate, fearing losing the seat if Campbell stood again.
+They were also annoyed with the number of days she took off (due to her rapidly declining mental health) and her level of work within the electorate, fearing losing the seat if Campbell stood again.